damnpedrini/eagle-1/Desktop/eagle-1/readme.md

 - **`requests`**: To fetch the current exchange rate from USD to BRL.
 - **`vaderSentiment`**: To incorporate sentiment analysis into price prediction.

-To install the required dependencies, you can run:
+To install the required dependencies, run:

 ```bash
 pip install yfinance pandas matplotlib prophet requests vaderSentiment